plilja/plilja.github.io/_posts/2020-04-27-documenting-code.md

 title: Documenting Code
 tags: [documentation]
 keywords: [code-documentation, javadoc, clean-code, self-documenting-code, code-comments, best-practices]
+excerpt: "Stop writing useless Javadoc that duplicates type signatures.
+Learn when code documentation actually adds value and when clean code is better than comments."
 ---

 It amazes me how often you see useless code documentation.